 Bombay loves to cuddle and be with its owners.
 They are very opinionated and have their own view of the world and want to run the house according to them.
 They are adaptable to many different environments and lifestyles.
 They are wonderful companions and would love to sit on your lap for hours.

 They demand high attention and love to be around people.
 They would follow their owners wherever they go.
-Don’t be surprised watching her sitting around you moments later you get home.
+Don’t be surprised watching her sitting around you moments later when you get home.
 They bond perfectly with every member of the house rather than just one person.

 Bombay cats are very smart and intelligent, and they want a lot of physical activities.
 They may suffer from obesity if they do not get enough exercise.
 They keep an eye on everything happening around them and want to be a part of every house chore.
 This won’t make chores finish quickly, but the work becomes enjoyable.